inaijin/OS-CourseProjects/README.md

-# Operating Systems Projects Spring 2023
+# Operating Systems Projects Fall 2023

-This repository contains a collection of projects completed as part of the Operating Systems Course at UT-CE in SP-2023.
+This repository contains a collection of projects completed as part of the Operating Systems Course at UT-CE in FALL-2023.
 These projects cover various aspects of operating systems, including socket programming, Map-Reduce, and serial/parallel processing.

 ## Project Descriptions